SYMMKA/sih2020/web/WEB USAGE.md

 ![](wudimages/Aspose.Words.1866fca9-b1ea-47ab-b7d2-ed8dafc92ee1.052.jpeg)

 The leaderboard let’s you find out your regular and sincere users.
 You can decide how many points to award or deduct for various interactions of the user with the library in the settings.
-For more details on point settings, check out the “customize via settings” section of this document.
+For more details on point settings, check out the [customize via settings](#settings) section of this document.